LEXtoday City Guide Live Banner

 Nearby: Lexington Peddlers Mall, Woodhill Circle Plaza

 The classic drive-in diner opened in 1952 + saw many changes and additions throughout its ~70 year lifespan in Lexington.
 The beloved spot closed in the summer of 2022, and while the business itself was demolished, the community favorite neon sign continues to grace the skies.
-The owners are working on getting a roadside historical marker for spot.
+The owners are working on getting a roadside historical marker for the spot.

 Rupp Arena